Supplement

 Symeon of Durham, Libellus de Exordio (III, 5):

-In the year of our lord 1018, while Cnut was ruling the kingdom of the English, there appeared to the Northumbrian peoples a comet, which persisted for 30 nights, presaging in a terrible way the future devastation of the province.[*] For soon afterwards (that is after thirty days) the whole people between the river Tees and the river Tweed fought a battle at Carham against a countless multitude of Scots and almost all perished, including even their old folk.
-When the bishop [Ealdhun] heard of the miserable death of the people of St Cuthbert, he was stricken with deep sorrow of heart, and sighed, saying: “O why – wretched as I am – was I spared to see these times?…” … a few days later he succumbed to an illness and died, having been bishop for twenty-nine years …[*]
+In the year of our lord 1018, while Cnut was ruling the kingdom of the English, there appeared to the Northumbrian peoples a comet, which persisted for 30 nights, presaging in a terrible way the future devastation of the province.[*] For soon afterwards (that is after 30 days) the whole people between the river Tees and the river Tweed fought a battle at Carham against a countless multitude of Scots and almost all perished, including even their old folk.
+When the bishop [i.e. Ealdhun] heard of the miserable death of the people of St Cuthbert, he was stricken with deep sorrow of heart, and sighed, saying: “O why – wretched as I am – was I spared to see these times?
+Have I lived up till now only to see such a massacre of the people?
+Now the land will never again be restored to its pristine state.
+O most holy Cuthbert, o confessor beloved of God! if I have ever done anything that was pleasing to you, now I beg you to make recompense to me.
+That recompense, I say, should be that now that your people are dead, I should myself live no longer.”
+Not long afterwards he obtained what he had desired and prayed for.
+For a few days later he succumbed to an illness and died, having been bishop for 29 years, five of them spent in Chester-le-Street and the other twenty-four in Durham.[*]

 durham02